 The food here isn’t cheap by any means, but the seafood is outstanding, perhaps the best in Disney World, and worth the price.
 It’s great for a special occasion, date night, or if you just want to treat yourself!

 What to Get: Anything seafood here is amazing.
-The lobster bisque is one of the best on property as are the crab cakes.
+The lobster bisque is one of the best on property as are the shrimp and grits.
 The Scallops are always incredible, but for some reason, we tend or get lobster when dining here!
 As good as the seafood is, the desserts might be even better.
 We love them all, but you haven’t lived until you’ve tried the famous Almond-crusted Cheesecake with cherry sauce!

 Is it Kid-Friendly?: Yes.
 You don’t see many small children here but they are welcome.
 Most couples come here for a night away from the kids, but they will like the views of the water and the fireworks.